 - Lots of walking to be done, especially if you are visiting more than one museum in a day.
 Put on your comfy shoes, and bring a stroller if needed for children (though all but the Planetarium have them available to borrow).
 People with mobility issues be warned.

 - An accessible shuttle service between the three facilities and the Pie-IX subway stop is available from June to September and runs about every thirty minutes.

-- Sit towards the middle of the... planetarium for the show so visuals are directly above you.
+- Sit towards the middle of the planetarium for the show so visuals are directly above you.

-As of 2018, an adult ticket for the Rio Tinto Alcan Planetarium costs $20.25 and children ages 5 to 17 $10.25.
+As of 2019, an adult ticket for the Rio Tinto Alcan Planetarium costs $20.25 and children ages 5 to 17 $10.25.
 Further discounts are offered to students, seniors, and Quebec residents.

-You can also save by buying a package of 2 or 3 museums—be sure to give yourself enough time if you choose all three in one day; you're looking at a very full - 5 to 6 hour day.Continue to 5 of 6 below.
+You can also save by buying a package of two or three museums—be sure to give yourself enough time if you choose all three in one day; you're looking at a very full—five to six hour day.

-While You're in the Neighbourhood.....
+While You're in the Neighborhood

 Parc Maisonneuve is adjacent to the Space for Life museums and offers 64 acres of green space for hiking and hanging out.

 The Planetarium is slightly out of the downtown core of Montreal but easily accessible by the metro—about 25 minutes to Viau metro station.